Visit our latest live Events and Webinars with experts and get all your questions answered

 Estate agent fees

-These are typically included in the sale price and paid by the seller, although in rare cases they may be shared.
+These are typically included in the sale price and paid by the seller, although in some cases they may be shared.

 Property valuation and surveys